arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

     new IO(() => value);
 ```

+In OOP languages like C#, `return` is typically just the constructor of the monad class.
+Just as simple.
 In the case of the Error monad, which models a context where functions can generally fail returning errors, it would lift a value in a function just not failing at all.

 In other words, `return` is the elevator to the monadic world.